Hans Faber

 meat, milk, leather or wool

 All these meat sheep varieties are of the sturdy type and can stand year-round the windy, cold, and wet weather along the North Sea coast.
-If you like high quality sheep meat, try the Saeftinger breed, a sheep from the salt marshes of (Zeelandic) Flanders.
+If you fancy high quality sheep meat, try the Saeftinger breed, a sheep from the salt marshes of (Zeelandic) Flanders.

 moulting or shearing

 As hikers, we must say more about merino sheep.
 These varieties produce a very fine, high-quality wool.
 Hiking shirts made of merino are excellent for both keeping warm and staying cool at the same time, and for not starting to smell bad for a week or so.
+By the way, the world record shearing merino sheep in eight hours, stands at 497 sheep.
+That is almost 1,700 kilogram of fleece.

 Going to the Sheep Rescue

 But it does not stop here.
 Laying on its back is a life-threatening and thus stressful situation for a sheep.
 The animal might die within an hour even.
 The reason is that its stomach is shut off from the intestine.
-However, the stomach will continue to produce gas which cannot escape, and therefore the stomach swells.
-This causes pressure on the lungs and the sheep can suffocate after a while.
+However, the stomach will continue to produce gas that cannot escape, and therefore the stomach swells.
+This causes pressure on the lungs, and the sheep can suffocate after a while.
 Furthermore, the animal, once on its back, cannot pee anymore either.
 This too becomes very urgent.
 It can still poop, though.

 So, how to handle the situation?